NCAS-CMS/cms-website/_drafts/cylc8-upgrade.md

 Cylc 8 has a [compatibility mode](https://cylc.github.io/cylc-doc/stable/html/7-to-8/major-changes/compatibility-mode.html#cylc-7-compat-mode)
 that allows you to run an existing Cylc 7 workflow without fully upgrading.

-On PUMA2-ARCHER2 there are still some changes required.
+On PUMA2-ARCHER2 there are still several changes required.

 ### 1. Check your workflow validates at Cylc 7